WAlbeda/PHP-school_ChatBot/README.md

 PHP school project; making a chatbot.

 This is a project for computer sience for school, it is a chatbot made in php.
-You can find it at https://willem.treeserver.nl/
+<br>You can find it at: https://willem.treeserver.nl/